 Myopia is a common cause of visual impairment that makes it difficult for an individual to see things that are at a distance.
 The more severe variation of this condition is known as high myopia, a term used to describe short-sightedness with a dioptre of -6.00 or higher.
-The result is an uncorrected visual alertness of 20/400 or even higher in some cases.
+The result is uncorrected visual alertness of 20/400 or even higher in some cases.
 Along with making sight more difficult, high myopia can also cause a number of other vision complications.
 While it can’t be prevented, this common complaint can be fixed.
 But what causes myopia and how is it treated?

 What is Myopia?

 Myopia occurs when the eyeball itself becomes elongated, which impacts the strength of the cornea and lens in terms of focusing strength.
 For individuals with myopia, the light rays hit a point of the eye in front of the retina instead of the surface of the retina.
 It’s a condition that usually begins in childhood and children with parents who are short-sighted are more at risk of it.
-By the age of 30, the myopia has usually stabilised for most people, meaning that their prescriptions stop changing and the myopia doesn’t get any worse.
+By the age of 30, the myopia has usually stabilized for most people, meaning that their contact lens prescriptions stop changing and the myopia doesn’t get any worse.
 Myopia can be diagnosed with a comprehensive eye test where the eye can be examined in detail, particularly the optic nerve and retina to check they are working as they should.

 What Causes Myopia?

 In most cases, myopia is hereditary so children with parents who are short-sighted will be more likely to develop high myopia as they grow older.
 But studies suggest that extended screen time through excessive use of tablets, smartphones and computers can also make us more susceptible to myopia.
 Researchers have also found that spending time outside can help to prevent myopia from developing.
 While there’s no concrete evidence as to why this is, it’s thought that the natural sunlight can deliver important cues for the development of the eyes.